 - Eating uncooked, contaminated food that contains cryptosporidia

-- Touching your hand to your mouth if your hand has been in contact with a contaminated surface or object
+- Touching your hand to your mouth if your hand has been in contact with a contaminated surface, object, person or animal

 Cryptosporidium parasites are one of the more common causes of infectious diarrhea in humans.
-This parasite is difficult to eradicate because it's resistant to many chlorine-based disinfectants and can't be effectively removed by many filters.
-Cryptosporidia can also survive in the environment for many months at varying temperatures, though the parasite can be destroyed by freezing or boiling.
+This parasite is difficult to to get rid of because it's resistant to many disinfectants and many filters don't remove it.

 People who are at increased risk of developing cryptosporidiosis include: